johnno1962/injectionforxcode/README.md

 Code shared across the above scripts including the code that patches classes into categories.

-## Script output line prefix conventions used in scripts:
+## Script line prefix conventions:

 __#/__ directory to be monitored for individual file changes (n/a in plugin version)